DeBugMarino/DeBugMarino/README.md

 <h2> About Me :dark_sunglasses: </h2>

 <h3> I’m Davide Marino, a coder in search of the truth. </h3>
+[Discover more about my journey in the Matrix](https://www.linkedin.com/in/davide-m-69b03a2b0/) to learn about my skills, experiences, and education.
 <a href="https://www.linkedin.com/in/davide-m-69b03a2b0/" target="_blank"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?&style=flat-square&logo=linkedin&logoColor=white" alt="LinkedIn"></a>

 In this simulation of life, I’ve embraced the world of programming, where every line of code reveals new possibilities.